 |Library’s June Family Fair activities celebrate Emancipation Proclamation|

-In collaboration with the Juneteenth Community Partnership organized by the NAACP Omaha Branch, Charles B. Washington Branch, 2868 Ames Ave., will host its 11th annual June Family Fair, a Juneteenth celebration, on Saturday, June 8, 1:30-5 p.m.
-The day will feature live music, refreshments and family activities.
+Charles B. Washington Branch, 2868 Ames Ave., will host its 12th annual June Family Fair, a Juneteenth celebration, on Saturday, June 28, 1:30-4:30 p.m.
+The day will feature music, refreshments and family activities.
 The event is free for all ages, and is sponsored by the Omaha Public Library Foundation and Friends of Omaha Public Library.

 “Libraries build strong communities,” said Joanne Ferguson Cavanaugh, Charles B. Washington Branch manager.
 “The annual Family Fair is a way to highlight the incredible resources available right here in our own neighborhood!”